SourcePot/mediaplayer/README.md

 The App is added as a web page within the category *Apps*.
 It employs the Datapool App interface and the motivation was to use this App as a test case for the App interface.

 ## The user interface (web page)
-The player runs all videos of the playlist in a loop in descending or ascending order.
+After a playlist was created whithin the selected Group and Folder it can be played in a loop in descending or ascending order.
+Clicking one of the two play buttons buttons below the player will start the loop.
-The direction is selected through the play buttons below the player left and right.
+The direction is descending by clicking the left button and ascending by clicking the right button.

 ![Web page screenshot](./assets/sample-playlist.png)